ifpanalytics/Ifp.Analyzers/README.md

 ![Batch fixer](/Artefacts/DocumentationFiles/Batchfixer.png)

 The default batch fixer for the *document*, *project* and *solution* struggles to fix several properties at a time per class.
 Therefore a custom *FixAllProvider* was written.
-This *provider* is slow but can fix all o.
+This *provider* is slow but can fix all occurrences at once without leaving artefacts or missing applicable properties.

 ## Installation